PhonesMYOB/phones-blog/_posts/2018-02-15-Learning-about-networking.markdown

 And the 255.255 is equal to 11111111.11111111, which also is 16 1/0s.
 <img src="https://github.com/PhonesMYOB/phonesmyob.github.io/blob/master/_imgs/networking/binary.jpg?raw=true">

 I hope this was entertaining and/or useful, but that's it for today.
-Again, I'm still learning a lot of things, so if you have anything that you want me to correct, add or even articles/books to read, just give me a lil' tweet, my twitter is at the bottom of the page.
+Again, I'm still learning a lot of things, so if you have anything that you want me to correct, add or even articles/books to read, again, just give me a lil' tweet.
 Till next time!

 Pedro.